GSmithApps/csv-aligner/CONTRIBUTING.md

 the two globally, or you can use nix and direnv.
 This is done with **flake.nix** and **.envrc**.

+# Viewing Docs

+You can see the docs if you open docs/index.html.
+If you updated something and want to regenerate the docs, you can run `npm run doc`.

 # Running/Debugging

 Just go to the vscode run/debug menu and click the play button.